xakur/soppusite/about.md

 ---
 layout: page
 title: About
 subtitle: Hi there, welcome in!
-Thank you for dropping by!
 ---

 <h3 style="text-align:center;"><b>Grab a Slice of Power here.</b></h3>